HFS学习总结

 1 | /usr/src/linux/include/asm-<arch> |

-may be a symbolic link to a kernel source code tree.
+<arch> is the name of the system architecture,/usr/src/linux may be a symbolic link to a kernel source code tree.

 五、Appendix